andrewmoise/grits/README.md

 `grits` is the server piece, the Go code.
 Gimbal is the stuff that lives in `client/`, the Javascript code, which gets copied into the Merkle tree store to bootstrap the in-browser application system.

 Permissions are based on both origin and user.
 Permissions are additive; permissions granted at one directory will also apply to all of its subdirectories.
 This means you may not always be able to travel to the parent of a directory you are allowed to access.

+Those are the basics.
+If you want to know more, it is in [REFERENCE.md](REFERENCE.md), but if just want to know how to run the thing:

 ## Quickstart